 LLM Fundamentals

-A Large Language Model is an AI system trained on massive amounts of text data to:
+A large language model is an AI system trained on huge amounts of text.
+It can:

 - Generate human-like text